hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/Learning_Notes/ANOVA.md

 ## ANOVA vs t-test
 * t-test - It compares the means of a condition between 2 groups.
 * ANOVA - It compares the means of a condition between 2+ groups.
 * H0 & H1
   * H0: There is no significant difference among the groups.
   * H1: The difference between groups is significant.
+* t-test and Post-ANOVA test
+  * Post-ANOVA test is to find which groups are significantly different from each other
+  * It uses t-tests to examine the mean differences between groups

 ## About Null Hypothesis
 * F-ratio